 - I can't find my job posting on your website.
 How come?

 - I represent a hiring agency.
 Can I post a job and/or come on campus to recruit?

 Go to careers.humber.ca and click on the 'Employers' tab.
 Please login OR create a CareerConnect account to post a job.
 You will then be able to track, view and edit your job postings.
 Once you submit your job posting, please allow for two business days for a Career & Student Success Advisor to approve your posting.
 Back to top

-We offer many different events and opportunities for employers on campus.
 We can offer you a space in a highly populated area on campus for students to drop by and learn more about your company and job opportunities.
 In the Winter semester we host a Summer Job Fair you can take part in.
 Our industry-specific job fairs are coordinated through the Academic Schools at Humber and we'd be happy to direct you to the appropriate contact for your industry.
 Humber Career Services will help to promote your event to students by posting your event on our Events calendar.
 Please contact firstname.lastname@example.org for more details.
 Back to top

 Yes, we do but they are de-centralized within each school and program.
 Please contact the representative from the academic school.
 Contact information can be found at Field Placement & Co-op

 You may contact one of our Career & Student Success Advisors for more information.
 Back to top

 Field Placement is a mandatory component of most programs at Humber College.
 It is an experiential component that is a pre-requisite to graduation.
 It can be paid or unpaid.
 Co-operative Education is always a paid placement.
 Students may work between 24-35 hours a week, no less than 12 weeks, preferably 16 weeks.
 Co-operative Education can be completed at different times of the year.
 Please check with the program coordinators of those programs for more information at Field Placement & Co-op.
 This program may be subsidized by the government.